Gopal Singh Shekhawat

-Gopal Singh Shekhawat, also known as Gopal Singh Idwa is an Indian politician and the former Lok Sabha member, who represented Rajsamand constituency of Rajasthan state as the member of Indian National Congress Party.
+Gopal Singh Shekhawat, also known as Gopal Singh Idwa is an Indian politician and the former Lok Sabha member, who represented Rajsamand constituency of Rajasthan state as the Member of the Bhartiya Janata Party.

 Education

 Gopal Sungh has completed his Bachelor of Arts from Jaipur National University in 1971.
 Later, in 1974, he did his Bachelor of Laws from University of Rajasthan and Secondary education from Board of Secondary Education, Rajasthan in 1966.